-The Ministry of Finance, Department for Management of EU Funds/CA within the Budget Directorate shall act as the CA.
+The Ministry of Finance, Division for EU/CA Fund Management within the Budget Directorate shall act as the CA.

-The Head of the Department for Management of EU Funds/CA shall act as the Head of CA.
+The Head of the Division for EU/CA Fund Management shall act as the Head of CA.

 The Ministry of Finance acts as a public body (direct budget spending unit) in legal transactions.